Skip to main content Skip to footer site map

 Which Pay Period Type Is Right for Your Business?

-The best pay period for your business depends on several factors, including applicable legal requirements, your company's specific needs, industry norms, and the type of employees you have.
-If you have a lot of nonexempt employees and overtime is a concern, a weekly or every-other-week pay period can make payroll tracking and overtime management much easier.
+If you have a large number of nonexempt employees and overtime is a concern, a weekly or every-other-week pay period can significantly ease payroll tracking and overtime management.
 On the other hand, if most of your employees are exempt, a semimonthly or monthly pay period might make the most sense.
 This is especially true if you want to reduce payroll costs and associated administrative tasks.

-Your employees are also a key factor to consider.
-Hourly employees may prefer a weekly or every other week pay period because it gives them a consistent, frequent paycheck.
 While more frequent pay periods mean more payroll runs, a payroll calendar can help you stay on track and prepare for each pay date and payroll processing period.
 Salaried employees may prefer a semimonthly or monthly pay period.

 A payroll calendar is helpful no matter which pay period you choose.
 It can help you: